-During the second and third cruises, the particle size spectra progressively coarsen with the result that, by March 1, virtually all of the particle volume is associated with the largest size bin (>500 μ m, green curves in Figure 7).
-The observed temporal evolution in particle size spectra, from high turbidity and multiple modes at the lower end of the particle size spectrum to low turbidity and a single mode at the large end of the particle size spectrum, may reflect decreasing particle supply (i.e., reduced stormwater discharge from major river outlets) coupled with within-plume coagulation of particles into larger size classes and, ultimately, removal of the largest particles by gravitational sedimentation.
-Coagulation time scales estimated from these particle size spectra measurements are short (minutes to hours or longer) compared to time scales associated with the generation and offshore transport of stormwater plumes (hours to days), and hence coagulation cannot be ruled out as an important mechanism at our field site (see Supporting Information for details on the time scale calculations).
+During the second and third cruises, the particle size spectra progressively coarsen with the result that, by 1 March, virtually all of the particle volume is associated with the largest size bin (> 500 μm, green curves in Figure 7).
+The observed temporal evolution in particle size spectra -from high turbidity and multiple modes at the lower end of the particle size spectrum to low turbidity and a single mode at the large end of the particle size spectrum -- may reflect decreasing particle supply (i.e., reduced storm water discharge from major river outlets) coupled with within-plume coagulation of particles into larger size classes and, ultimately, removal of the largest particles by gravitational sedimentation.
+Coagulation time scales estimated from these particle size spectra measurements are short (minutes to hours or longer) compared to time scales associated with the generation and offshore transport of storm water plumes (hours to days), and hence coagulation cannot be ruled out as an important mechanism at our field site (see Supporting Information for details on the time scale calculations).
+Whether coagulation, in fact, plays a role in the fate and transport of particles and particle-associated contaminants in storm water plumes will likely depend on the coagulation efficiency (i.e., the fraction of particleparticle collisions that result in sticking events) and shear rates present at a given location and time (40, 41).
+Alternatively, the observed temporal coarsening of particles in the offshore may reflect changes in the particle size spectra of the storm water runoff before it enters the ocean, from a predominance of smaller particles during the peak of the hydrograph, to a predominance of coarser particles during the falling limb of the hydrograph.
+Further studies are needed to determine whether observed coarsening of the offshore particle size spectra is caused by withinplume coagulation, and/or temporal evolution of the particle size spectra in storm water runoff before it enters the ocean.